Student Health Center and Counseling Center Summer Hours:

 Residence Hall Move-Out and Other Important Details

+Residence halls close at noon on Friday, May 3 for all non-graduating students.
 Graduating seniors may stay until noon on Monday, May 6, at no additional charge.
 However, fines will still apply if they do not follow check-out procedures or do not turn in their key to staff.

-Students staying for summer school: Spring 2024 resident students can stay in their current room until the summer housing start date.
+Students staying for summer school: Spring 2024 resident students may stay in their current room until the summer housing start date.
 They will be billed at the weekly summer housing rate for the “May Interim” weeks between final exams week and the Summer Housing start date.
 For more information about summer housing, visit this page.

 Please note: unused meal plan points do not carry over to the next academic year.
 These points will go away after the Thursday night meal on May 2.
 Students can purchase food with cash, debit or credit on Friday morning, May 3.